Startups ‘are staying private way too long’ says Salesforce founder Marc Benioff – TechCrunch

 “I think in a lot of private companies these days, we’re seeing governance issues all over the place,” says Benioff.

-The multi-billionaire founder of one of the most successful enterprise software companies of the past 20 years pointed to both WeWork and Uber as companies that could have benefitted from the oversight that public investors provide sooner in their lifecycle.
+The multi-billionaire founder of one of the most successful enterprise software companies of the past 20 years pointed to both WeWork and Uber as companies that could have benefited from the oversight that public investors provide sooner in their life cycle.

 “I can’t believe this is the way they were running internally in all of these cases,” says Benioff.
 “They are staying private way too long.”